‘Life jacket lottery’: 3 have drowned while paddleboarding this year in Washington

 What about, he says, “If you hit your head, if you’re unconscious, or have cold water shock and are panicking?”

-In all three Washington cases this year involving paddleboarders who drowned – an Auburn man who died in Lake Cle Elum; a man who died in Spanaway Lake; and a third who died in Lake Washington – police said that none were wearing life jackets.
+In all three Washington cases this year involving paddleboarders who drowned — an Auburn man who died in Lake Cle Elum; a man who died in Spanaway Lake; and a third who died in Lake Washington — police said that none was wearing life jackets.

 “Life-jacket lottery: Most adults take their chances on the water, study finds ‘Uncomfortable’ vests, alcohol on board and ‘expert’ swimming ability all contribute to low use,” concluded a 2014 study done by the University of Washington and the Fred Hutchinson Cancer Research Center.